jrcarl624/FriendConnect/README.md

 # Friend Connect

+## WARNING

+BEFORE YOU USE THIS TOOL, PLEASE READ THE FOLLOWING:
+WE _AS CONTRIBUTORS_ ARE NOT RESPONSIBLE FOR ANY DAMAGE OR LOSS CAUSED BY THIS APP.
+USE AN ALT ACCOUNT, JUST IN CASE THERE IS AN ISSUE WITH THIS METHOD.

 ## About

 This is a project for minecraft bedrock that allows you to join servers via the in game friends tab.
 Allowing console players to connect to servers.